aadroher/caseblocks_node/README.md

     });
 ```

-`search(caseTypeId, searchQuery)`
+#### `search(caseTypeRepresentation, query)`

 This function provides the ability to search for documents and return an array of matching cases.
-As of version 1.2.0 it has **two different behaviours** depending on the nature of the arguments passed:
+As of version 1.2.0 it has **two different usages** depending on the nature of the arguments passed:

-#### Legacy behaviour
+##### Legacy usage

 **WARNING**: This way of usign it is **deprecated** and will eventually be removed.

 - arguments:
   - `{string|number} caseTypeId` The id of the case type we want to search cases into.
-  -  `{string} searchQuery ` A search query following the [_Elasticsearch_ string query mini language syntax](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/query-dsl-query-string-query.html#query-string-syntax).
+  -  `{string} searchQuery ` A search query following the [_Elasticsearch_ string query mini language syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).
 - returns `{Promise.<[Case]>}` An array of `Case` instances which are  the same as you get from the `get` method.
 The length of the resulting `[Case]` array is **limited to 10 elements**.

-#### Recomended behaviour
+##### Recomended usage

-A new, more convenient way of searching for
+A new, more convenient way of searching cases uses the following signarture:

+-  arguments:
+  - `{string} case`

 ```javascript
 Caseblocks.Case.search(31416, 'full_name:"Rick Sanchez" AND dimension:"C-137"')